Contents

 This matters a lot, because it gives you more control and confidence when the time comes to audit or investigate a problem.

-What happens when the source/destination is not in my system
+What happens when the source or destination is outside my system

 This is a very common use case.